vg-json-data/sm-json-data/strats.md

 A `comeInSpinning` entrance condition indicates that Samus must come in with a spin jump through the doorway, with speed in a certain range, applicable to horizontal transitions.
 It has the following properties:

+- _speedBooster_: If true, then Speed Booster must be equipped while entering the room.
+If false, then Speed Booster must not be equipped.
+If "any", then Speed Booster may or may not be equipped.
 - _unusableTiles_: For a runway connected to the door, the number of tiles before the door that are unusable for gaining speed, because of needing to jump.
 - _minExtraRunSpeed_: The minimum extra run speed (as a hexadecimal string) needed.
 This only needs to be specified if something would prevent the strat from working at too low of a speed.
 - _maxExtraRunSpeed_: The maximum extra run speed (as a hexadecimal string) needed.
 This only needs to be specified if something would prevent the strat from working at too high of a speed.